 Since the middle of last century, the company has been one of the largest consumer product company in the world.
 The brand has also become an icon of mass production and consumption and began to enjoy international recognition thanks to the creations of our friend Andy Warhol… who featured cans of Campbells’ tomato soup in his art.

-The original recipe that has been printed on cans of “Cream of Mushroom” since the 1950s, included only five ingredients.
+The original green bean casserole recipe that has been printed on cans of “Cream of Mushroom” since the 1950s, included only five ingredients.
 Soy sauce, which is not really part of American pantries at the time was not added until many years later.
 Campbell estimates that 40% of cans of cream of mushroom are used to make this green bean casserole!

 - 1 cup milk

-2 teaspoons soy sauce
+- 2 teaspoons soy sauce

-1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

-8 cups fresh green beans
+- 8 cups fresh green beans

 - 2⅔ cups French's® French Fried Onions

-Boil fresh green beans for 10 minutes.
+- Boil fresh green beans for 10 minutes.

 - Stir the bean mixture.
 Sprinkle with the remaining onions.

-Bake for 5 minutes or until the onions are golden brown.
+- Bake for 5 minutes or until the onions are golden brown.